rf/tsm/README.md

 or else you'll get 2.1 instead.

-This is currently OSX only; Linux support is coming as well.
+This is currently OSX only; Linux support is in progress.

 # License